s70f/Fun_Discord_Bot/README.md

 Ensure that the words.txt and Cogs folder is in the same directory as main.py

 ## Commands
-Here is a list of commands the bot has built in.
+Here is a list of commands the bot has built-in.

 ### Command Prefix
 The command prefix is "." and can be changed with the `.prefix <prefix>` command.